rsmith-nl/repotools/README.rst

     CREATE TABLE options (pkgid INT, key TEXT, value TEXT);
     CREATE TABLE annotations (pkgid INT, key TEXT, value TEXT);

+Note that these table have an automatic row-id that is the primary identification for each row.

+The ``packages`` table speaks for itself.
+It is the primary source of information about packages.
+The other tables are basically to provide multiple pieces of information about each row in the packages table.
+That is why they all have an integer named ``pkgid`` as the first item in the row; that is the row-id in the ``packages`` table that they belong to.

 repotool
 --------